Prague best photography spots: 35+ most beautiful photo opportunities

 Franz Kafka Rotating Head

 The Czech Republic has many iconic personalities, from Sigmund Freud to Dvorak, the famous musician.
 However, one of them has an enormous metal sculpture of his head at the heart of the city, Franz Kafka.
-This is a really interesting photo spot.
-The head changes its position, just as if it was metamorphosing, like in his most famous book, and cool photos can be taken from there.

 Powder Tower

 This castle + gardens + church + cemetery is a must-visit spot for any photography lover.
 Don’t mistake it for the actual Prague Castle.
-Vyšehrad is an area a bit distant from the city center, but easily reachable by public transport or walking that is a perfect sunset photography spot, with views over the river, Prague Castle, and other famous tourist attractions.
+VyĆĄehrad is an area a bit distant from the city center, but easily reachable by public transport or walking that is a perfect sunset photography spot, with views over the river, Prague Castle, and other famous tourist attractions.
 A real (not-so) hidden gem in the city.

 Jewish Cemetery

 Prague’s Old Town is also famous for its Jewish Quarter.
 One of the most interesting spots (sadly) is the Jewish Cemetery.
-I was doubting whether or not to include it in this list, as some people might take it as a place to go take photos disrespectfully.
-Nonetheless, I finally included it, as it is part of Prague’s history, and a way to capture what Prague once was.
-Note that there is an entry fee to the Cemetery.
+I was doubting whether or not to include it in this list, as some people might consider that taking photos there is disrespectfull.

 Spanish Synagogue

 On a different note, but also within the Jewish quarter, there is the Spanish Synagogue.
-This magnificent building (with an entry fee) is without any doubt one of the places that I liked the most in Prague (when it comes to architecture).
-The photography options are a bit limited, as it’s just a big room, but I dare say it is worth it.
+I wasn’t expecting something like this, even less in Prague.
+This magnificent building (with an entry fee) is without any doubt one of the places that I liked the most in Prague (when it comes to architecture), and one of my favourite Prague photography spots.

 Wenceslas square